Directing and writing credits:

 Most irritating Rory or Lorelai moment:

 Rory spends the entire episode stomping around, whining about how there are no good places to study at Yale.
 Welcome to the real world, jackass.
 If you're distracted on a quiet campus, how the hell are you going to deal with the beloved open office spaces of the 2010s?
-Buy yourself a pair of noise cancelling headphones and prepare for a lifetime of unavoidable distraction.
+Buy yourself a pair of noise canceling headphones and prepare for a lifetime of unavoidable distraction.

 Number of times Rory or Lorelai treat their bff like shit: